CORPORAL WILLIAM ODELL STRICKLIN

 THE SILVER STAR

-is awarded to Technician Fifth Grade WILLIAM O. STRICKLIN, Battery A, 108th Field Artillery Battalion, for gallantry in action against the enemy in the Hurtgen Forest, Germany on 2 and 3 November 1944.
+The Silver Star is awarded to Technician Fifth Grade WILLIAM O. STRICKLIN, Battery A, 108th Field Artillery Battalion, for gallantry in action against the enemy in the Hurtgen Forest, Germany on 2 and 3 November 1944.

 NORMAN D. COTA